open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### helm

-Refers to a helm chart located in a helm chart repository
+Refers to a helm chart located in a helm chart repository.

 ```yaml
   - name: mariadb-chart